 Smoothies are best when enjoyed fresh, since the frozen fruit will continue to thaw and make the drink waterier overtime.
 That said, you could always re-freeze the blended smoothie in an ice cube tray and then pop it back into the blender when you’re ready to drink again.
 Add an extra splash of soymilk to thin it back out.

 Love berries?
-Try this Raspberry Smoothie or Strawberries ‘n’ Cream Smoothie for a sweet snack!
+Try this Raspberry Smoothie, Strawberries ‘n’ Cream Smoothie or Grape Smoothie for a sweet snack!
 Looking for something easy and super nutritious with extra greens, whip up a mouthwatering Mango Spinach Smoothie.

 If you love bright, colorful creations, a Dragonfruit Smoothie, Orange Juice Smoothie, or Heart Beet Smoothie Bowl are the way to go.
 When your appetite only wants a mid-afternoon treat with a tropical flavor, you’ll love either this Creamy Pineapple Banana Smoothie or Tropical Mango Banana Smoothie!